berquist/ipython_notebooks_for_qc/README.md

 resources for discovery.
 These are Jupyter notebooks that work through examples of how Python is used in quantum chemistry.

-Only tested using Python 3.4
+Currently, this is only tested using Python 3.4.

 If there's something you'd like to see, send me a pull request or add an issue!